 Definition and Basic Principles

 The reaction conditions, such as temperature, pressure, and the presence of catalysts, also play a crucial role in determining whether a combination reaction will occur and at what rate.
-For example, some reactions require high temperatures to overcome the activation energy barrier, while others may be accelerated by the presence of a catalyst, a substance that speeds up the reaction without being consumed itself.
+Which means for example, some reactions require high temperatures to overcome the activation energy barrier, while others may be accelerated by the presence of a catalyst, a substance that speeds up the reaction without being consumed itself.
 The stoichiometry of the reaction, or the ratio of reactants to products, is also vital, ensuring that the reaction proceeds efficiently and completely.

 Scientific Foundations